tangzheng1/miMediation_benchmark/README.md

 The subfolder `simulations/` contains the simulation R codes and submission scripts for high throught computing, and the R scripts for aggregating and summarizing the simulation outputs.

-The subfolder `real_data_analysis\` contains
+The subfolder `real_data_analysis/` contains
 - `read_data.R`: R script for cleaning and preprocessing the raw microbiome dataset.
 - `data_analysis.R`: R script for performing the mediation analysis on the cleaned dataset using all methods.

 Executing these scripts can reproduce the results described in our paper under "Results – Gut microbiome mediation of between-country differences in BMI".

-The subfolder `figures_and_tables\` contains the R scripts for reproducing all the figures and tables in our paper and supplementary information, including Figure 1-5, Figure S2-S5, and Table S1-S4.
+The subfolder `figures_and_tables/` contains the R scripts for reproducing all the figures and tables in our paper and supplementary information, including Figure 1-5, Figure S2-S5, and Table S1-S4.

 ## Reference
 Wang Q, Li Y, Peng Y, Tang, ZZ (2026). *Error control in microbiome mediator discovery: benchmark and remedy*.
 Submitted